 If you recently started a keto diet and are getting headaches, brain fog, or mental fatigue, don’t be surprised or overly concerned.
 You’re likely experiencing some of the common (but not fun) side effects that come with transitioning from a carb (glucose)-based diet to a ketone (fat)-based diet.
 The good news is that these symptoms are temporary.
 Also, there are things you can do to help them go away or to be less bothersome while your body settles into the ketogenic lifestyle.

 What Causes Headaches on a Keto Diet?

-When you transition out of a typical carb-heavy diet into a low-carb, moderate protein, and very high-fat diet, your body takes some time to adjust.
+When you transition out of a typical carb-heavy diet into a low-carb, moderate protein, and higher fat diet, your body takes some time to adjust.
 Without significant carb intake, your body is learning how to focus on fat-burning as its primary fuel source.
 During this time, typically one to two weeks, common side effects are expected due to the carbohydrate restriction of a low-carbohydrate diet.
 This adjustment period is a lot like detoxing.
 In fact, you are detoxing from a sugary (glucose) diet loaded with starchy vegetables and other sources of sugar.
 As such, during the first week, it’s normal to experience a variety of detox-like or flu-like symptoms, commonly called the keto flu.
 One of the symptoms is headaches, which makes sense if you understand the transition process.

 Low Blood-Sugar Headaches